Police Use Pacemaker Data To Charge Homeowner With Arson, Insurance Fraud

 If at first you don't succeed never try again. [wordpress.com]

-Warrant issued upon probable cause (Score:4, Insightful)
+Warrant issued upon probable cause (Score:5, Insightful)

 It seems like the warrant was issued upon probable cause and